 Together We Pass is passionate about UNISA students achieving better results than they thought possible.
 We do this via UNISA study groups.
 Once you have registered for your chosen UNISA course on Together We Pass, you will be able to access the various resources, assignments comparisons, and student forums that Together We Pass offer.
-First create a free account and then you can:

 We understand that it’s no use studying and following all our study tips and then not knowing how to perform in the actual UNISA exam.
 With this in mind, we have some exam tips to make sure that all the time spent with your books (and study group) is worthwhile.